llpeterson/scaling/mpls.md

 match to exact match, the routing algorithm can be any standard IP routing algorithm (e.g., OSPF).
-The path that a packet will follow in this environment is the exact same path that it would have followed if MPLS were not involved—the path chosen by the IP routing algorithms.
+The path that a packet will follow in this environment is the exact same path that it would have followed if MPLS were not involved: the path chosen by the IP routing algorithms.
 All that has changed is the forwarding algorithm.

 An important fundamental concept of MPLS is illustrated by this example.